Kathy Kelly, co-coordinates Voices for Creative Nonviolence, (www.vcnv.org) a campaign to end U.S. military and economic warfare.

 They are resolved not to let war sever the bonds of friendship between them and Afghan people whom they’ve grown to know through successive delegations.
 Kelly and her companions insist that the U.S. is not waging a “humanitarian war” in Afghanistan.

-Kelly has also joined with activists in various regions of the country to protest drone warfare by holding demonstrations outside of U.S. military bases in Nevada, upstate New York, and, most recently, at Whiteman Air Force base in Missouri.
+Kelly has also joined with activists in various regions of the country to protest drone warfare by holding demonstrations outside of U.S. military bases in Nevada, upstate New York, Iowa, Missouri, Michigan, and Wisconsin.

 From 1996 – 2003, Voices activists formed 70 delegations that openly defied economic sanctions by bringing medicines to children and families in Iraq.
 Kathy and her companions lived in Baghdad throughout the 2003 “Shock and Awe” bombing.